 Arch Capital Group (ACGL) Dips More Than Broader Markets: What You Should Know

 Investors will be hoping for strength from Arch Capital Group as it approaches its next earnings release.
-On that day, Arch Capital Group is projected to report earnings of $0.98 per share, which would represent year-over-year growth of 32.43%.
+In that report, analysts expect Arch Capital Group to post earnings of $0.98 per share.
+This would mark year-over-year growth of 32.43%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.51 billion, up 24.61% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.64 per share and revenue of $9.6 billion.
 These totals would mark changes of +29.61% and +13.21%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Arch Capital Group.
+Any recent changes to analyst estimates for Arch Capital Group should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Arch Capital Group currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Arch Capital Group is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, Arch Capital Group is holding a Forward P/E ratio of 10.19.
-This represents a discount compared to its industry's average Forward P/E of 13.33.
+Valuation is also important, so investors should note that Arch Capital Group has a Forward P/E ratio of 9.66 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.04.

-Also, we should mention that ACGL has a PEG ratio of 1.02.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-ACGL's industry had an average PEG ratio of 1.69 as of yesterday's close.
+Also, we should mention that ACGL has a PEG ratio of 0.97.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+ACGL's industry had an average PEG ratio of 1.63 as of yesterday's close.

 The Insurance - Property and Casualty industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 144, which puts it in the bottom 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 89, putting it in the top 36% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report